BellaMrx/DOM_Document-Object-Model/README.md

   **JavaScript Basics:**

-  1. [JS Introduction](https://github.com/BellaMrx/JS_introduction) - An introduction to JavaScript, templates and descriptions
+  1. [JS Introduction](https://github.com/BellaMrx/JS_introduction) - An introduction to JavaScript
   2. [Arrays, functions, objects in JS](https://github.com/BellaMrx/Arrays_functions_objects_in_JS) - Introduction: Arrays, functions and objects in JavaScript
   3. [DOM - Document Object Model](https://github.com/BellaMrx/DOM_Document-Object-Model) -  Introduction to the **DOM** and the **DOM** manipulation - Change web pages dynamically      <-- You are here